 More severe changes were to come during Lacaille’s reorganization of the southern skies a century and a half later.
 He rerouted Hydrus to pass between the two Magellanic Clouds, transferring some of its stars to Tucana in the process (including the ‘star’ now known as the globular cluster 47 Tucanae).
 In addition, Lacaille docked the snake’s tail to make way for Octans, one of his own inventions.
 He also commandeered a couple of stars from Hydrus for Horologium and Reticulum, another two of his new figures.
 Lacaille’s truncated version of Hydrus terminated at Beta Hydri, as shown by Bode (above).
 It is this more compact snake that we see in the sky today.

-The brightest stars of Hydrus are of third magnitude, but none are named.
+The brightest stars of Hydrus are of third magnitude, but none have names.

 © Ian Ridpath.
 All rights reserved